rajatroel/bot-files/README.md

 5. Fill in the required fields: App title (e.g., `Runner`), Short name (e.g., `runner1`).
 URL and Platform fields can be left default/empty.
 6. Click **Create application**.
 7. Copy your **`api_id`** (numeric string) and **`api_hash`** (alphanumeric string) and save them securely in your Notes app.

-## 8. Install Required Applications
-Install these four tools onto your device:

-1. **Termux:** Download & install the [Termux](https://github.com/rajatroel/bot-files/releases/download/v1.0/termux.apk) app.
-2. **MacroDroid:** Download & install the [Macrodroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid) app (Recommended: Purchase its pro license).
-3. **ZArchiver:** Download & install the [Zarchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) app.
-(After downloading Zarchiver, open it and allow permissions then close it simply).
-4. **Shizuku:** Download & install the [Shizuku](https://github.com/rajatroel/bot-files/releases/download/v1.0/Shizuku.apk) app.
-Run it on your device using wireless debugging.
-(You can search for how to run it on YouTube, for your specific device).

 ## 9. Run Termux Installer & Configuration